-The Board of Directors regularly and at least once a year assesses the tasks and composition of the Board of Directors and the collaboration between the Board of Directors and the Management Board.
+The Board of Directors regularly and at least once a year evaluates the tasks and composition of the Board of Directors and the collaboration between the Board of Directors and the Management Board.
+In 2020, the evaluation was performed with external assistance.